Home

 Presence and absence assertions

-Assert that a keyword or phrase IS on the page, or that it is NOT — both modes supported on the same monitor.
+Assert that a keyword or phrase IS on the page, or that it is NOT.
+Both modes are supported on the same monitor.

 Full regex pattern support